external-secrets/external-secrets/docs/provider/bitwarden-secrets-manager.md

 Make sure that the machine account has Read-Write access to the Project that the secrets are in.

 !!! note inline end
-A secret store is organization dependent.
-Meaning a 1 store == 1 organization.
+A secret store is organization/project dependent.
+Meaning a 1 store == 1 organization/project.
+This is so that we ensure that no other project's secrets can be modified accidentally _or_ intentionally.

 ### External Secrets